evancgassman/nightterror/README.md

 - Removed uneccesary annotations, comments, and documentation from scripts.
 [NightTerrorJS] ✔️
 - Uses ESM modules instead of CJS.
 [DreamJS] ✔️
 - Extra added security to make the webscraper less detectable [DreamJS] ✔️
-- Fixed broken scripts and evluation mechanics from DreamJS [NightTerrorJS] ✔️
+- Fixed broken scripts and evaluation mechanics from DreamJS [NightTerrorJS] ✔️

 ## Install for NodeJS
 ```css